 Hemodialysis Opioid Prescription Effort (HOPE) Consortium

-Part of NIH’s HEAL initiative, the Hemodialysis Opioid Prescription Effort (HOPE) consortium addresses the prescripton of opioid medications in the ESRD hemodialysis population.
+Part of NIH’s HEAL initiative, the Hemodialysis Opioid Prescription Effort (HOPE) consortium addresses the prescription of opioid medications in the ESRD hemodialysis population.

 NIDDK Participation in NIH’s HEAL

-In conjunction with NIH’s HEAL initiative, NIDDK proposed the Hemodialysis Opioid Prescription Effort (HOPE) consortium as a means of addressing opioid use within the U.S. End-Stage Renal Disease (ESRD) hemodialysis program.
+In conjunction with NIH’s HEAL initiative, NIDDK proposed the Hemodialysis Opioid Prescription Effort (HOPE) consortium as a means of addressing pain and opioid use within the U.S. End-Stage Renal Disease (ESRD) hemodialysis program.

 The NIDDK will focus on